 Every credit card is slightly different, but there are some universal benefits available to all credit card users.

-You can always access interest-free purchases on your credit card for up to 56 days.
+You can always access interest-free purchases on your credit card for up to 56 days each month.
 This is the period between when you make a purchase with your credit card, and when you are required to repay your card issuer to avoid interest – the grace period.

-This interest-free period can very useful for cash flow, so long as you have a realistic way of the making the full repayment when it’s due.
+This interest-free period can be very useful for cash flow, so long as you have a realistic way of making the full repayment when it’s due.
 It can also help you keep money in your current account or savings account, where it could be accruing interest.
 Keep in mind that after the interest-free period, some credit cards impose high levels of interest (this is the main way a card issuer makes a profit offering you credit) so you should always pay off the full balance of your card each month if you can.

 Every UK credit card user gains purchase protection for goods costing between £100 and £30,000 – protection that isn’t available to debit card users or cash shoppers.